Edgar Allan Poe: Influence

 Horror author and historian H. P. Lovecraft was heavily influenced by Poe's horror tales, dedicating an entire section of his long essay, "Supernatural Horror in Literature", to his influence on the genre.
 In his letters, Lovecraft described Poe as his "God of Fiction".
-Lovecraft's earlier stories express a significant influence from Poe.
-A later work, At the Mountains of Madness, quotes him and was influenced by The Narrative of Arthur Gordon Pym of Nantucket.
-Lovecraft also made extensive use of Poe's unity of effect in his fiction.
+Lovecraft's earliest stories are clearly influenced by Poe.
+At the Mountains of Madness directly quotes him.
+Lovecraft made extensive use of Poe's concept of the "unity of effect" in his fiction.
 Alfred Hitchcock once said, "It's because I liked Edgar Allan Poe's stories so much that I began to make suspense films".
 Many references to Poe's works are present in Vladimir Nabokov's novels.
+The Japanese author Tarō Hirai derived his pen name, Edogawa Ranpo, from an altered phonetic rendering of Poe's name.

-Like many famous artists, Poe's works have spawned imitators.
-One trend among imitators of Poe has been claims by clairvoyants or psychics to be "channeling" poems from Poe's spirit.
-One of the most notable of these was Lizzie Doten, who published Poems from the Inner Life in 1863, in which she claimed to have "received" new compositions by Poe's spirit.
-The compositions were re-workings of famous Poe poems such as "The Bells", but which reflected a new, positive outlook.
+Poe's works have spawned many imitators.
+In 1863, a medium named Lizzie Doten published Poems of the Inner Life, which compiled several poems she claimed were written by the channeled spirits of dead authors.
+She claimed six were by Poe, though Poe scholar Christopher P. Semtner dismisses them as "merely pastiches".

-Even so, Poe has also received criticism.
+Poe has also received criticism.
 This is partly because of the negative perception of his personal character and its influence upon his reputation.
 William Butler Yeats was occasionally critical of Poe and once called him "vulgar".
 Transcendentalist Ralph Waldo Emerson reacted to "The Raven" by saying, "I see nothing in it", and derisively referred to Poe as "the jingle man".
 Aldous Huxley wrote that Poe's writing "falls into vulgarity" by being "too poetical"—the equivalent of wearing a diamond ring on every finger.

 It is believed that only twelve copies have survived of Poe's first book Tamerlane and Other Poems.
 In December 2009, one copy sold at Christie's auctioneers in New York City for $662,500, a record price paid for a work of American literature.